A peaceful haven with a centenary history

 Starting from the basement, ancient roman walls, remains of a cistern and classical pillars decorations indicate a glorious past, although the origins and the function of this structure are not clear.

 We know that already from the first half of the ninth century, monks and religious orders started to live and pray between these walls while the transformation of the buildings started around 1481 thanks to a donation made by the Catholic Kings, Isabella I of Castille and Fernando II of Aragon.

 The complex expanded and the chiostro was decorated with frescoes dedicated to the life of San Francesco between 1587 and 1588, before being officially transformed from monastery to academy in 1873.
 This was a place where Spanish pensionados could learn, develop their artistic skills and discover the capital’s artistic beauty.

-Situated atop the second highest hill in the capital, the position of the Spanish Academy gives visitors a panoramic view of the city below.
-The complex itself is attached to the Church of San Pietro in Montorio and Donato Bramante’s “little temple”, believed to be the site of St. Peter’s crucifixion.
-Meanwhile, the interior of the academy features Andalusian architecture, arabesque porticoes and a graveled courtyard that makes you feel as if you’ve been transported to Spain.
+Another reason to visit the Academy is that the complex itself is attached to the Church of San Pietro in Montorio and Donato Bramante’s “little temple”, believed to be the site of St. Peter’s crucifixion.
+Meanwhile, the interior of the academy features Andalusian architecture, arabesque porticoes and a graveled courtyard that makes you feel as if you have been transported to Spain.
 On the walls are painted murals or lunettes depicting the history of the Franciscan order.
-The academy also hosts several events throughout the year including exhibitions, lectures, concerts and more.
-(See website for full details.)

 ACCADEMIA REALE DI SPAGNA